-Let students know that they will share with a partner a favorite book, genre, or author.
-Assign partners, and remind students to allow time for each person to share while safely distancing.

-Start by making a personal connection/opening.
-Let students know that they will share with a partner a favorite book, genre, or author, in a breakout room.
+In-Person Virtual While safely distancing, students will share with a partner a favorite book, genre, or author they enjoy reading.
+In breakout rooms, students will share with a part- ner a favorite book, genre, or author they enjoy reading.
 If your format doesn't have breakout rooms, have students do an around-the-screen share.
-Post a sharing order or call on students until everyone has participated.